-- d) Periodically supervise the efficacy of the internal control and risk management systems, so that the different types of risks are adequately identified, managed and make now, particularly the systems relating to the financial reporting process. - Evaluate all aspects of the Company's financial and non-financial risks, including operational, technological, legal, social, environmental, political and reputational risks. - e) Discuss with the External Auditors the significant weaknesses of the internal control systems detected during the audit, without compromising its independence. - f) Periodically supervise the Insurance Corporate Program of the Company and its Group. - g) Supervise the procedure established by the Code of Ethics to enable employees of the Group companies and other stakeholders to report any potentially significant irregularities, in particular, financial and accounting ones, that have been detected in the Group companies.
+d) Periodically supervise the efficacy of the internal control and risk management systems, so that the different types of risks are adequately identified, managed and make now, particularly the systems relating to the financial reporting process.

+Evaluate all aspects of the Company's financial and non-financial risks, including operational, technological, legal, social, environmental, political and reputational risks.

+- e) Discuss with the External Auditors the significant weaknesses of the internal control systems detected during the audit, without compromising its independence. - f) Periodically supervise the Insurance Corporate Program of the Company and its Group. - g) Supervise compliance with the Code of Ethics in those aspects related to economicfinancial information, internal control and risk management systems or the operation of the regulatory compliance system of the Group companies.